-Dianne Williams
+Dianne Williams WOOD

-WOOD

 Robert Herron of Tasmania's thimbles are so finely turned that many artists have embellished them with their own designs.
 Handpainting was done until 1990 by former Tasmanian, Dianne Williams.
 Her expertise is painting wildflowers.
-Robert Herron gold sticker is sometimes inside - only identifying the wood used.
+Robert Herron's gold sticker is sometimes inside - only identifying the wood used.
 Williams did not letter the name of the flower on the outer rim.
 Unsigned

 wattle wattle wattle wattle

-A CONTRACT OF CONTRACT.
-Christmas bells - AND
+A de la contraction de la cont Christmas bells

 to the waratah waratah